 - No page formatting

-- Use italics for emphasis and foreign word and phrases.
+- Use italics for emphasis and foreign words and phrases.

 Editor's Contact Information